 Posts Tagged: Robert E. Page Jr.

-A honey bee nectaring on a Mexican sunflower, Tithonia.
+Inside a honey bee colony.
 (Photo by Kathy Keatley Garvey)

 Rob Page as a doctoral student, with his major professor (and collaborator) Harry Hyde Laidlaw Jr.